Hainault Forest

 Selenia tetralunaria

 There are two generations of the Purple Thorn each year.
-The first generation which flies in April and May has more purple in its colouration.
-The summer generation that appears in July and August has smaller and paler individuals.
-This moth can be found in woodland, heathland and scrub.
-Its larvae feed on broadleaved trees such as Hazel and Birch.
+The first generation, which appears in April and May, has more purple in its colouration.
+The summer generation, emerging in July and August, consists of smaller and paler individuals.
+This moth inhabits woodland, heathland, and scrub areas.
+Its larvae feed on broadleaved trees like Hazel and Birch.

 #